Cynthia Bailey Divorce: Does ‘RHOA’ Have Regrets After Peter Thomas’ Supposed Cheating?

 A post shared by Cynthia Bailey (@cynthiabailey10) on

 “It was very emotional.
 I felt happy and sad at the same time.
 I went into my marriage with a pure heart and with the best of intentions.
 This was my first marriage, and I wanted it to work.
 I know in my heart that I gave it all that I could give.
 So many beautiful things came out of my marriage, and I have absolutely no regrets.
 I did the best that I could do, and I’m good with that.
 Nothing is more important than my peace.
 I am happy to be at peace.
 Peter was my friend before he was my husband, and I am grateful that we are still friends.
-I will always love and support him,” Cynthia Bailey explains in her Bravo blog about her marriage to Peter, according to Bravo.
+I will always love and support him,” Cynthia Bailey explained on her Bravo blog about her marriage to Peter.

 On this season of The Real Housewives of Atlanta, fans followed Bailey as she decided to end her marriage.
-The first episode showed her going to the courthouse to file the papers and the season then followed her journey as she found a new home to call her own.
+The first episode showed her going to the courthouse to file the papers, and the season then followed her journey as she found a new home to call her own.
 And while she was rebuilding her life, she also offered support to her co-stars, who were dealing with abusive partners and the aftermath of divorces.

 I ONLY CARE ABOUT PEOPLE THAT CARE ABOUT ME. @sportsoneclt @cluboneclt